Bosonic and fermionic statistics in nonperturbative quantum gravity: Passive and active transformations in LQG

-In loop quantum gravity, the kinematical Hilbert space $\Kc$ is the space of solutions to the Gauss and diffeomorphism constraint.
-The Gauss constraint ensures the physical equivalence of distinct choices of local orthonormal frames for the description of the geometry, and the diffeomorphism constraint implements invariance under spatial diffeomorphisms \cite{rovelli2004quantum,thiemann2008modern}.
+The kinematical Hilbert space $\Kc$ of loop quantum gravity is the space of solutions to the Gauss and diffeomorphism constraints.
+The Gauss constraint ensures the physical equivalence of distinct choices of local orthonormal frames for the description of the geometry, and the diffeomorphism constraint implements invariance under spatial diffeomorphisms \cite{ashtekar2004background, rovelli2004quantum, thiemann2008modern}.
 Physical states of the geometry must also satisfy the Hamiltonian constraint that encodes the dynamics of the theory and selects a subspace $\Hc \subset \Kc$.
 The kinematical structure of LQG is uniquely fixed by the requirement of invariance under the action of spatial diffeomorphisms by the celebrated LOST theorem \cite{Lewandowski:2005jk}, thus providing a solid framework for extracting physical consequences of diffeomorphism invariance.

-The kinematical Hilbert space $\Kc$ is the limit of Hilbert spaces $\Kc_\Gamma$ associated with finite graphs $\Gamma$ for infinitely refined graphs with a large number of nodes $N \to \infty$.
-Restricting to a single graph $\Gamma$ amounts to a truncation of the theory to a limited number of degrees of freedom captured by the graph \cite{rovelli2010geometry}, in a coarse-grained representation of the full quantum geometry.
-As the action of diffeomorphisms preserves the graph structure, this restriction can be implemented while respecting invariance under spatial diffeomorphisms.
-We will discuss the implementation of passive and active spatial diffeomorphisms in the kinematical Hilbert space $\Kc_\Gamma$ on a fixed graph $\Gamma$, in order to focus on the issue of diffeomorphism invariance and disentangle it from questions related to graph refinement or to the dynamics.
+Throughout this work, we adopt the combinatorial description of the kinematical Hilbert space $\Kc$ of LQG \cite{Rovelli_2011,Rovelli:2011eq}\footnote{Alternatively, the kinematical states can be defined over equivalence classes of embedded graphs $\gamma$ on a fixed three-dimensional manifold $\Sigma$ under extended diffeomorphisms $\phi \in \mathrm{Diff}^*(\Sigma)$ \cite{Fairbairn_2004,Rovelli:2011eq}, where graphs in distinct knot classes define distinct Hilbert subspaces of states of the geometry.
+In another approach, the group of diffeomorphisms of $\Sigma$ is extended to the automorphism group of the path groupoid of $\Sigma$ \cite{Bahr_2009}, where the states of the geometry do not depend on how the graphs are embedded in $\Sigma$, leading to that obtained through the combinatorial definition.}.
+Restricting to the subspace $\Kc_\Gamma$ associated with a fixed graph $\Gamma$ amounts to a truncation of the theory to a limited number of degrees of freedom captured by the graph \cite{rovelli2010geometry}, in a coarse-grained representation of the full quantum geometry.
+We will discuss the implementation of the analogues of passive and active diffeomorphisms in the kinematical Hilbert space $\Kc_\Gamma$ associated with a single abstract graph, in order to focus on the issue of diffeomorphism invariance and disentangle it from questions related to graph refinement or to the dynamics.